-White House intervened to 'lock down' records of Trump-Ukraine call - whistleblower
+White House acted to 'lock down' Trump-Ukraine call records - whistleblower

 Maguire testified about the document after refusing for weeks to share the report with Congress.
 Committee Democrats said federal law had required that the report be given to Congress.

-“I have upheld my responsibility to follow the law every step of the way in the matter that is before us today,” Maguire told the committee.
+“I have upheld my responsibility to follow the law every step of the way in the matter that is before us today,” Maguire testified.
 Under questioning, he acknowledged that this was the first time a whistleblower complaint was not shared with Congress.

 Maguire said he had not immediately released the report out of concern for “executive privilege,” a legal doctrine protecting certain executive branch communications.